This document demonstrates how to connect components together using capabilities and additional tools for parent components to manage their children.

 Provide a capability implementation

-Components that implement a capability must declare the implementation in their
+Components that provide a capability must declare the capability in their

 component manifest using a capabilities